hazilkymp/Project_Real-Time_Video_Adaptation_and_QoE_Management_in_5G_Networks/README.md

   - Ensure dynamic and scalable deployment.

 - **Optimize Video Traffic for 5G Environments**:
-  - Manage massive numbers of real-time video streams.
+  - Manage various numbers of real-time video streams.
-  - Dynamically adapt streams based on network conditions to save bandwidth.
+  - Adapt streams based on packet compression to save bandwidth.

 ## Background Motivation

 - **Explosion of Multimedia Traffic**: Video accounts for 75% of mobile data traffic.
-- **Challenges in 5G**: Massive device connections, UHD video demand, and ultra-low latency requirements.
+- **Challenges in 5G**: Massive device connections, FHD video demand, and ultra-low latency requirements.
 - **Limitations of Traditional Video Tools**: Existing tools are not optimized for virtualized 5G networks or new codecs like H.265/HEVC.

 ## Proposed Architecture